-On Halloween night the William Jewell Cardinals defeated the Missouri Valley Vikings at Greene Stadium, 25-13.
+On an eerie Halloween night, the William Jewell Cardinals defeated the Missouri Valley Vikings at Greene Stadium, 25-13

 The contest was the epitome of the unusual.

 The opening minutes of action saw the Cardinals apply the tricks and receive the treats.
-With only 1:30 into the game, Tim Johnson, Cardinal middle linebacker, bloacked a punt at the 10-yard line.
+With only 1:30 into the game, Tim Johnson, Cardinal middle linebacke, blocked a punt at the 10-yard line.
 Ira Chandler fell on the ball in the end zone for a Cardinal touchdown.
-Jerry Burch added the extra point, and it was quickly 7-0.
+Jerry Burch added the extra point, and it was quickly 7- offense hadn't even touched the ball.

 The Cardinals kicked off to the Vikings again, and only 1:30 later, on a fourth down play, a bad snap from center carried high over the punter's head and rolled out of the end zone.
 It was an automatic safety and another 2 points.
-At that time, the score was 9-0 and the Cardinals' offense hadn't even touched the ball.
+At that time, the score was 9-0, and the Cardinals'